ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-textarea/readme.md

 The Ontario Textarea component supports server-side rendering, with a few considerations:

 - **Language prop:** Language change events only fire in the browser after hydration.
 To ensure the correct language is rendered during SSR, pass the desired `language` explicitly as a prop.
-- **Dynamic ID generation:** If `elementId` is not passed, a UUID is generated at runtime.
+- **Stable IDs:** If `elementId` is not passed, a UUID is generated at runtime.
 To prevent hydration mismatches between server and client, explicitly pass a stable `elementId`.
 - **Hint text and accessibility IDs:** If using `ontario-hint-text`, note that the `aria-describedby` reference is resolved after hydration.
 Make sure this does not impact critical accessibility paths in your application.
 - **Form participation:** This component uses the [Form-Associated Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) API (`@AttachInternals`) to participate in native form submission.
 During SSR, it renders with the expected `<textarea>` structure and can support straightforward form submission when `name`, `language`, and `elementId` are stable.
 Enhanced validation, custom validators, and the component's event model become available after hydration.
-- **Client-managed behaviour:** If your application depends on custom events or runtime validation, use the event examples below and treat that behaviour as hydrated-only.
+- **Hydrated-only behaviour:** If your application depends on custom events or runtime validation, use the event examples below and treat that behaviour as hydrated-only.
 - **Framework guidance:** Use the HTML `<form>` example above for native submit or Next.js server-action style flows.
 For App Router setup details, follow the [Next.js integration guide](https://designsystem.ontario.ca/developer-docs/framework-integrations/next-js-ssr/).

 ### SSR-safe example: